Vian Izak

-Vian Izak is a South African American singer-songwriter, record producer, and audio engineer.
+Vian Izak, is a South African American alternative folk singer-songwriter, record producer, and audio engineer.
 He created an animated alias to maintain his anonymity online.
-Izak's artist project is part of the virtual band movement popularized by acts such as the Gorillaz and The Archies in where the members of the group are portrayed as animations.
+Izak's artist project is part of the virtual band movement popularized by acts such as the Gorillaz and The Archies where the members of the group are portrayed as animations.
+Although he later dropped the animated persona in favor of personally connecting with his audience, this early focus on multimedia releases, including visual art, comics, and storytelling, has continued.

 He has worked with artists Ladysmith Black Mambazo, Keith Getty, and Kristyn Getty.
 He is known for his songs "The London Air Raids" and "Revolver."
 He also owns and operates his own independent record label called Vohnic Music LLC in Nashville.
 The record label is part of the Merlin Network which is the world's fourth largest music rights holder after Universal Music Group, Sony, and the Warner Music Group.
+Vian also produces more electronic based music under the name I the AI and has used the label I the AI Records to release both his own music and Juniper Vale's.

+Vian is married to Sarah Jane Wood (stage name Juniper Vale).
+The pair have also released many songs together, and Vian has produced all of Juniper Vale's solo work to date.

+Many of Vian's songs, including popular tracks "The London Air Raids" and "Revolver", were written by his brother Hein Zaayman.

+Career

 2015–2019: Early career and music

 Vian is a South African immigrant who moved to the United States in 2000.
 His love of songwriting started out of a need to communicate as English was not his native language.
 He cites U2, Coldplay, and Death Cab for Cutie as early influences.
 As a young man he moved to Nashville and opened a recording studio on the historic Music Row.
 Izak brought an international sound to the Nashville music scene which made him stand out.
-This is exemplified in his collaborations with Grammy winning South African group Ladysmith Black Mambazo on "Brink of Love" and with Italian composer Davide Rossi on "Sangre de Cristo".
+This is exemplified in his collaborations with Grammy winning South African group Ladysmith Black Mambazo on "Brink of Love" and with Grammy winning Italian composer Davide Rossi on "Sangre de Cristo".

-He combines his music with the illustrations of his brother to create multimedia comic stories.
+He often combines his music with the illustrations of his brother, Hein Zaayman, to create multimedia comic stories.
 His first multimedia release, Northern Anthems (2018), was nominated for numerous awards including two Independent Music Awards.
 Music streaming platform Spotify also highlighted the release as a unique project from Nashville.

+Starting in February 2019, Vian ran a 13-episode podcast series called "Sounds About Music" where he interviewed other creatives and discussed the process of creating his second album, The Navigator (2019).
+Guests included artists from his Vohnic Music label, illustrator Hein Zaayman, and more.